allyourbankarebelongtous/pleb-vpn/README.md

 by default sends ALL TRAFFIC through the VPN, and gives you the option to configure split-tunneling so that tor is the only thing ALLOWED TO BYPASS the VPN.
 This allows Pleb-VPN to run WireGuard over the VPN and allows you to run multiple nodes from one instance.
+Pleb-VPN's other advantage is the ability to take BTCPayServer and/or LNBits public, allowing you to grant easy, secure access to your LNBits implementation or to easily provide payment services through BTCPayServer to the outside world.
+TunnelSats cannot do this.

 TunnelSats is also available for other node implementations easily, like Umbrel or MyNode.
 However, Pleb-VPN is cheaper, and encourages Plebs to collaborate to make the lightning network more decentralized (less reliance on one or two providers) and more robust (more